yingyingszeto/yingyingszeto/README.md

 ### 🙋🏻‍♀️ Hello, I'm a designer who likes to code sometimes.</br>
-I also hand-coded websites for fun and for companies:
+I also designed and built these websites for fun and for companies:
 * [Colors with name](https://yingyingszeto.github.io/colors-with-names/)
 * [Your True Color](https://yingyingszeto.github.io/yourtruecolor/)
 * [New Era Campaign](https://yingyingszeto.github.io/slidelinetoslideline/)